mzanussi/TweetyText/README.md

 # TweetyText

-Convert Project Gutenberg ebooks to a Tweet-able format.
+Convert Project Gutenberg e-books into a Tweet-able format.